Mode of StudyFull-time, Full-time sandwich with work placement

 Careers and opportunities

-This means there's a significant demand for graduates who have the expert skills and knowledge to work with young people and children in the community.
+There's significant demand for graduates who have the expert skills and knowledge to work with young people and children in the community in this way, particularly since the pandemic and its impact on education.

 - youth work